IAHASH/iahash/README.md

 ## 🤝 Contributing

 Contributions are welcome.
-Please follow these principles:
+Please follow the project principles:

-* Clarity
+* clarity
-* Simplicity
+* simplicity
-* Auditability
+* auditability
-* Public benefit
+* minimalism
-* Minimalism
+* public benefit

-Open issues and pull requests should target the `v2` branch.
+PRs should target the `v2` branch.

 ---

 ## ⚖ License

 IA-HASH is released under the **Apache License 2.0**.
-You are free to use, modify, integrate, and distribute the project, with strong patent protections.
+You are free to use, modify, integrate and distribute the project with strong protections for contributors and users.

-See [`LICENSE`](./LICENSE) for full details.
+See the [`LICENSE`](./LICENSE) file for details.

 ```